Guest Authors Policy Submittal and Posting Guidelines

 Images are allowed (even encouraged).
 Images must be owned by the author, in public domain, or properly cited.
 Images should be sent as an attachment rather than embedded in an email, or as a link if image is to be linked from another site.
 Please indicate the location that you would like each image to reside, or we can locate them for best association with your text.

-Author must also disclose any relationships to all linked sites and companies (if any), such as owner, executive, marketing rep, employee, ad agency representative, etc.
+Author must also disclose any relationships to all linked sites and associated companies (if any), such as owner, executive, marketing rep, employee, ad agency representative, etc. All sponsored links must be clearly marked as such.
+If you do not profit from, or have any relationship with any of the linked pages, please let us know so we don't reject your article on this basis.

 We reserve the right to make minor edits as we see fit.
 We’ll run these edits by you for your approval prior to publishing, except for certain insignificant edits such as spelling, punctuation etc.